kosmolot-mods/geodesy/README.md

 * You can change the order of the directions to influence the shapes of the moss formations.
   Some formations are easier to cover with sticky blocks than other.
 Experiment to find out.

+In this particular geode's case, I decided to only use two directions as that gets me to 96% efficiency.
+Adding the third direction only improves the efficiency by further 2%.
+I also choose the order of "south up" as it generates simpler moss patterns.

-Here I run `/geodesy project south east up`:
+Here I run `/geodesy project south up`:

 ![Projection done.](https://raw.githubusercontent.com/kosma/geodesy-fabric/master/assets/geode4.png)